Mikhail Prokhorov: Business career

 When cash privatization eventually replaced the failing voucher privatization phase, the government came up with a scheme to leverage the privatization process and quickly raise money for its cash-strapped operations.
 Under the "loans for shares" program, the administration sold off majority stakes in some of its prized companies in the energy, telecommunications, and metallurgical sectors in exchange for loans taken from the new private sector banks owned by rich businessmen.
 According to the terms of the loan, the lender could stake equity ownership in the company if the government failed to repay the loans by September 1996.
 Auctions conducted under the "loans for shares" program were executed in such a way that only the few businessmen who owned these banks were allowed to partake in auctions.
 Following these bogus auctions, the majority stakes in some of the biggest Russian companies were acquired by a small number of major banks at abysmally low prices.
 These businessmen also bankrolled Yeltsin's 1996 presidential election victory, exerting their influence over the then president.

 Onexim purchased Sidanko, which was a part of the Novolipetsk metallurgical industrial complex, and also the Novorossiisk marine shipping company and a large share of the Northwest marine shipping company.
-All of these enterprises were purchased by Prokhorov and Potanin for approximately one third of their estimated market value.

 In April 1996, Prokhorov was appointed to the Board of Directors of Norilsk Nickel (which then still belonged to the state).
 In November 1995, Onexim Bank won 38% of Norilsk Nickel in a loans-for-shares auction for US$170.1 million, US$100,000 (or less than 1%) higher than the bid starting price.
 At the time, Norilsk produced 25% of the world's nickel output.

 Onexim managed the Norilsk Nickel auction, with a reservation price of US$170 million.
 It arranged three bids from affiliates, all at US$170 or US$170.1 million.
 Rossiiski Kredit Bank offered US$355 million, more than twice the starting amount.
 However, Onexim disqualified Rossiiski Kredit's bid on the basis that the bid amount exceeded Rossiiski Kredit's charter capital (the nominal value of its outstanding shares).
 The auction rules required Onexim to provide any objections in advance of the auction, to give bidders time to cure them.
 None of the submitted bids even closely approximated the market value of Norilsk Nickel, which had annual profits of around US$400 million.